 MoCA provides a super-fast, solid Internet connection every time you connect.

 Video streaming is better because MoCA makes your Internet faster.

 Online gaming is better because MoCA reduces latency and lag.

 MoCA is plug and play, easy to set up.

 MoCA technology can boost your WiFi that exists in your home by providing a wired connection that your WiFi Extender connects to so that everything becomes better: speed, connection, experience.

 How to Enable & Set Up MoCA

-Since your router has the MoCA technology built-in, your router replaces the need for a second MoCA adapter in the connection.
+If your router has MoCA technology built-in, your router replaces the need for a second MoCA adapter in the connection.